thaislba/apache_kafka/README.md

 # apache_kafka

 This repository is an exercise based on the DEMOS proposed in the course https://app.pluralsight.com/library/courses/apache-kafka-getting-started/table-of-contents.
-The goal is to get acquainted with Kafka's configuration files, it's shell scripts and be able to run a broker locally.
+The goal is to get acquainted with Kafka's configuration files, its shell scripts and be able to run a broker locally.
 In the future there will be other directories in this repo with the intention of creating a better environment for creating and consuming messages.

 ## Pre-requisites:
 - Linux